 Last summer I had finished university deep into my student overdraft and dreading the daily 9-5.

-Now I’m so proud to say I live in south-east Asia, working for an amazing company and living way more luxuriously than I could in the UK.
+Now I’m so proud to say I’m travelling the world, working for an amazing company and living way more luxuriously than I could in the UK.

 Most days I wake early to meditate and get a few hours of work in while my colleagues are still online.
 Then I’ll either head to a coffee shop for a few hours to carry on working or get a massage, go to yoga or explore a new area of the city.
 Then in the evenings, I’ll get back to work.